SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 #### A bug:

-The Puma file was being given 2 arguments but iut expected 1.
+The Puma file was being given 2 arguments but it expected 1.
 This was because the 2nd parameter was defined as `**options`, so when i deleted the two asterisks it ran fine.
 It felt great to catch that.
 Maybe the difference is to be found in the differing versions of Ruby?
 I'll ask Olly.

 ### [Growing your own web Framework on rack, pt 2](https://launchschool.com/blog/growing-your-own-web-framework-with-rack-part-2)